Hoboken Terminal: Bus service

+Ten routes operated by New Jersey Transit Bus Operations serve Hoboken.
+Buses previously used the covered "Hoboken Bus Terminal"; however, that was shut down for reconstruction and rehabilitation.
+Operations have been transferred to a temporary terminal with the following service patterns:

 Former named trains

 Environs and access

 Though the passenger facilities are located within Hoboken, large parts of the infrastructure that supports them are located in Jersey City.
 The Hoboken/Jersey City line cuts across the rail yard at a northwest diagonal from the river to the intersection of Grove Street and Newark Street.
 It is at this corner that Observer Highway begins running parallel to the tracks and creating a de facto border for Hoboken.
 Motor vehicle access to the station is extremely limited.
-At the eastern end of Observer Highway buses are permitted to enter their terminal.
+At the eastern end of Observer Highway, buses are permitted to enter their terminal.
 Other vehicles are required to do a dog-leg turn onto Hudson Place.
 This 0.05 mi street (designated CR 736) is the only one with motor vehicle traffic adjacent to the station.
 In 2009, pedestrian access to the terminal from the south was made possible with the opening of a new segment of the Hudson River Waterfront Walkway.